 Compliance with City of Boston Eviction Prevention Efforts.
-Data collected from Boston Housing Court in 2015 indicates that at least 67% of evicted are often unable to secure alternate housing and also may be disqualified from future affordable housing opportunities, the City of Boston and BPDA are implementing eviction prevention strategies.
-Selected proponents developing affordable housing financed with public resources will be required to submit data on the number of evictions and terminated tenancies that exist in their portfolio of property during the previous twelvemonth period.
+Data collected from Boston Housing Court in 2015 indicates that at least 67% of evicted tenants were evicted from subsidized units.
+Because tenants that are evicted are often unable to secure alternate housing and also may be disqualified from future affordable housing opportunities, the City of Boston and BPDA are implementing eviction prevention strategies.
+Selected proponents developing affordable housing financed with public resources will be required to submit data on the number of evictions and terminated tenancies that exist in their portfolio of property during the previous twelve-month period.
 They may also be asked to submit an eviction prevention plan.
 If the information received from selected proponents receiving City of Boston funding indicates a significant presence of evictions or terminated tenancies, the award of these funds may be suspended.